 Notify the Center & Your surgeon if:

-- You have an elevated temperature, cough, cold, vomiting or diarrhea between your last visit to the surgeon and the day of your surgery.
+- You have an elevated temperature, cough, cold symptoms, vomiting, diarrhea, any skin blemishes, or irritations at the surgical site between your last visit to your doctor and the day of surgery.

 - You suspect you may be pregnant.

 - You are taking diet pills, aspirin, ibuprofen, blood thinners, or certain herbal medicines, or antibiotics.
 You may need to stop taking these 1-2 weeks before your surgery.

 Follow these instructions to prepare for surgery and to prevent delay or cancellation.